Python-Test-Engineer/PyTest-Django-Full-Stack-Book/docs/setup.md

 *Optional*

-`pytest.ini` is configured to set up logging to this folder.
+`pytest.ini` is configured to set up logging to `log` in the root of the project as well as custom formatting.
+Change to suit..

-Location can be changed.

 ## Config setup